sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 ```bash
 sudo apt-get update && sudo apt-get install -y git
 ```
 - Ensure no ansible & docker installed, OR Lastest ansible and docker tools are installed with versions listed below or later.
-If ansible & docker is not installed in the OS, script          install_dependencies.sh will install it.
+If ansible & docker are not installed in the OS, script `install_dependencies.sh` will install it.